Here’s How Much Americans Have in Their Savings Accounts in 2023

 GOBankingRates recently surveyed 1,000 Americans ages 18 and older to learn more about their banking practices, and found that 32.9% have no more than $100 in their savings account.
 In a similar study conducted in 2022, 22% of Americans responded they had $100 or less in savings.

 While these results may seem concerning, do not sound the alarms yet — there’s a bigger story behind the responses.
-Here’s how much Americans have in their savings accounts.
+Here’s a look at just how much Americans are saving, as well as how much they should be saving.

 Demographics Behind the Numbers